Trenton, New Jersey: Climate

 According to the Köppen climate classification, Trenton lies in the northern range of the humid subtropical (Cfa) zone, and precipitation fairly evenly distributed through the year.
 The Cfa climate is the result of adiabatic warming of the Appalachians, low altitude and proximity to the coast without being on the immediate edge for moderate temperatures.

 Summers are hot and humid, with a July daily average of 76.3 F; temperatures reaching or exceeding 90 F occur on 21.8 days.
 Episodes of extreme heat and humidity can occur with heat index values reaching 100 F. Extremes in air temperature have ranged from −14 F on February 9, 1934, up to 106 F as recently as July 22, 2011.
 However, air temperatures reaching 0 F or 100 F are uncommon.

 Winters are cold and damp: the daily average temperature in January is 32.0 F, and temperatures at or below 10 F occur on 3.9 nights annually, while there are 17 days where the temperature fails to rise above freezing.
 Episodes of extreme cold and wind can occur with wind chill values below 0 F, every few years.
 The plant hardiness zone at the Trenton Municipal Court is 7a with an average annual extreme minimum air temperature of 1.2 F.

 The average precipitation is 45.47 in per year, which is fairly evenly distributed through the year.
 The driest month on average is February, with 2.63 in of precipitation on average, while the wettest month is July with 4.39 in of rainfall on average which corresponds with the annual peak in thunderstorm activity.
 The all-time single-day rainfall record is 7.25 in on September 16, 1999, during the passage of Hurricane Floyd.
 The all-time monthly rainfall record is 14.55 in in August 1955, due to the passage of Hurricane Connie and Hurricane Diane.
 The wettest year on record was 1996, when 67.90 in of precipitation fell.
 On the flip side, the driest month on record was October 1963, when only 0.05 in of rain was recorded.
 The 28.79 in of precipitation recorded in 1957 were the lowest ever for the city.

-Snowfall can vary even more year to year.
+Snowfall can vary even more from year to year.
 The average seasonal (November–April) snowfall total is 24 to 30 in, but has ranged from as low as 2 in in the winter of 1918–1919 to as high as 76.5 in in 1995–1996, which included the greatest single-storm snowfall, the Blizzard of January 7–8, 1996, when 24.2 in of snow fell.
 The average snowiest month is February which corresponds with the annual peak in nor'easter activity.